madsbuch/blog/_posts/2015-12-21-100-days-of-fibonacci-day-6-javascript.md

 This approach has been in use for a long time.
 But has certain disadvantages when working on large systems.
 It quickly becomes messy when too many events are to be handled and dispatched.
 But certain solutions already do exists.
-Later on we will take a look at Elm, Here we model the complete application and let the system handle what part of the web page is updated.
+Later on, we will take a look at Elm, Here we model the complete application and let the system handle what part of the web page is updated.
 And don't matter.
 It is fast.